-GTA Online: Fastest ways to make money with Nightclub businesses | Dexerto.com
+GTA Online: Fastest ways to make money with Nightclub businesses

-Grand Theft Auto Online’s businesses can help build your money up in the background, but is owning a Nightclub truly worth it?
-Here are the profit charts you’ll need to figure out the answer.
+Grand Theft Auto Online’s Nightclub business can help build up some serious money.
+To help you understand how it works better, here are the profit charts you’ll need to see how lucrative it can be.

-GTA Online has been flooded with different activities since launching back in 2013, with Rockstar only adding to that with their different add-ons through the years.
+GTA Online has been flooded with different activities since launching back in 2013, with Rockstar adding to that with different add-ons through the years.
 We’ve seen Motorcycle Clubs and Arcades added as passives businesses, but what about Nightclubs?

-They have always played a role in the Grand Theft Auto series, providing a backdrop for single-player stories and activities like dancing and dating but things are little different when it comes to GTA Online.
+Even with the next-gen PS5 and Xbox Series X version of GTA 5 here, they have always played a role in the Grand Theft Auto series.
+They have provided a backdrop for single-player stories and activities like dancing and dating but things are a little different when it comes to GTA Online.

 How to get a Nightclub in GTA Online

-To start off, Nightclubs are available on the Maze Bank Foreclosures website.
+To start off, Nightclubs are available to buy on the Maze Bank Foreclosures website.
 Sadly, unlike the Arcades, you will have to fork out for one because a free location cannot be claimed via Twitch Prime.

-The prices of these nightclubs start at $1,080,000 and can go up as far as $1,700,000, and if you have to cash to really dive deep with different upgrades, you can spend around $3,000,000 on a top nightclub.
+The prices of these nightclubs start at $1,080,000 and can go up as far as $1,700,000, and if you have lots of cash to really dive deep into different upgrades, you can spend around $3,000,000 on a top Nightclub.
 On the business side of things, it is always helpful to upgrade staff and security just to really keep production flowing.

 How to make money via Nightclub popularity in GTA Online

 Just like the arcades, you can earn money in a passive manner by having a bustling nightclub.
-This all revolves around your popularity and can top out at $10,000 per real-world hour if you keep popularity at 100%.
+This all revolves around your popularity and can top out at $10,000 per real-world hour if you keep popularity at 95% or 100%.

 GTA Online Nightclub business profit table